auraxangelic/libgdx-tts/README.md

 ...

     TextSpeech.speak("testing 1 2 3")
+    // TextSpeech.INSTANCE.speak("testing 1 2 3") // in java
 ```
 6. The text to speech will run asynchronously.
-If you want to block until it's finished speaking, you can run: `TextSpeech.waitUntilFinished()`
+If you want to block until it's finished speaking, you can run: `TextSpeech.waitUntilFinished()`/`TextSpeech.INSTANCE.waitUntilFinished()`
 7. The `TextSpeech` class allocates and runs on its own thread.
-Make sure to deallocate the thread when your game exits by running `TextSpeech.deallocate()`, or run `exitProcess(0)`/`System.exit(0)`.
+Make sure to deallocate the thread when your game exits by running `TextSpeech.deallocate()`/`TextSpeech.INSTANCE.deallocate()`, or run `exitProcess(0)`/`System.exit(0)`.

 ## Issues
 Currently doesn't work for iOS robovm, but should be working soon once this PR is merged and a new libGDX version is released: https://github.com/libgdx/libgdx/pull/7371